 - M1 Finance – As I continue on my financial journey, I’ve started using M1 Finance to handle my investing.
 They may it dead simple to follow JL Collins’ financial independence advice in his book The Simple Path to Wealth.

 - Spotify – After trying Rhapsody, and Rdio, I settled on Spotify as my streaming service of choice.
-Thanks to a student discount, I get all the music I want for $4.99 a month.
+I get all the music I want for $10 a month.
+If your a student you can get it for $4.99 plus Hulu.
 That’s hard to beat.
 I also love the curated playlists based on mood.
 You can follow me here.